 Avoiding stress, of course, is easier said than done, but the other ways to prevent bloat in dogs are pretty easy to add into our schedules.
 There are also surgical procedures that can reduce the risk of bloat.
 Your vet may recommend this if your dog has a close relative with GDV or develops bloat, as the condition is likely to reoccur.

 I took my dog's symptoms seriously and paid a pretty penny for the emergency room visit.
 I would spend it again in an instant because I know that my speedy reaction could be the difference between life and death for my dog.
 When it comes to bloat, there is no such thing as an overreaction.
+Don't hesitate to rush your dog to the vet if you think they may be experiencing symptoms of bloat.

 And you'll see personalized content just for you whenever you click the My Feed .